joncrain/joncrain.github.io/_posts/2018-11-06-micromdm_munki_partii.md

 }
 ```
 There are a ton of ways to run the flask app, but since I'm already running MunkiWebAdmin on this server using nginx and gunicorn, I did it that way.
 This involves setting up a virtualenv for the flask app, a new nginx site, and a new systemd to start up the app.

+In part III I'll discuss adding more commands and adding in some basic authentication for the middleware.